-Shipping containers are primarily built out of weathering steel, or corten steel.
+Shipping containers are primarily built out of weathering steel often referred to as corten steel.
 Corten steel is used in bridges, chimneys, containers and other structures that need to cope with rough handling and harsh weather.
 The structure of a shipping container is usually a solid, self-supporting steel structure with eight corner pieces.
-A general ISO standard (ISO 1161) has been regulated for corner pieces, so finding spare parts is easy.
+A general ISO standard (ISO 1161) has been regulated for corner pieces, which makes finding spare parts easy.

 The floor of the container